-According to Bloomberg, Tesla has been asked to pay over $1 million to a Black former employee, Melvin Berry, who implicated two supervisors of its Fremont factory in northern California after they called him the N-word.
+According to Bloomberg, Tesla has been asked to pay over $1 million to a Black former employee, Melvin Berry.
+The latter implicated two supervisors of its Fremont factory in northern California after they called him the N-word.

-The arbitrator for this case, however, Elaine Rushing, says she has reasons to believe that both of Berry’s supervisors at the time used the slur and created a racially hostile environment for Melvin to work in.
-Although she admitted that it was a difficult case to decide upon, she found Tesla liable being that the harassment came from Berry’s supervisors, and Tesla took no action whatsoever against their harsh conduct.
+The arbitrator for this case, Elaine Rushing, says she has reasons to believe that both of Berry’s supervisors at the time used the slur and created a racially hostile environment for Melvin to work in.
+Although she admitted that it was a difficult case to decide upon, she found Tesla liable because the harassment came from Berry’s supervisors.
+Tesla took no action whatsoever against their harsh conduct.

-While Tesla was asked to pay exactly $1.02 million, a large chunk of the money went towards Berry’s attorneys’ fees and legal costs, but Tesla was also told to pay $266,278.50 in damages, including $100,000 to compensate for emotional distress, to Berry.
+While Tesla was asked to pay exactly $1.02 million, a large chunk of the money went towards Berry’s attorneys’ fees and legal costs.
+Still, Tesla was also told to pay $266,278.50 in damages, including $100,000 to compensate for emotional distress, to Berry.

 Filings from the ruling also revealed how Berry claimed that he suffered sleepless nights, panic attacks, depression, headaches, and anxiety as a result of the maltreatment from his supervisors.
 He went on to explain how he sought help from a psychologist when he started questioning his own sanity, per the ruling.
 Unfortunately, he had to leave his job barely 17 months after he started.

-Tesla, in its own defense, also put out an argument that Berry’s worker’s compensation exclusivity and that any ordinary person would have suffered just exactly in such a situation.
+In its own defense, Tesla also argued that Berry’s worker’s compensation exclusivity and that any ordinary person would have suffered just exactly in such a situation.

 When asked by Bloomberg if Berry would be taking any further legal actions, Lawrence Organ, Berry’s lawyer, said that he wouldn’t that the case stops right here.